 Icons are said to be a Sacred Art.
 By this, we mean that icons are not supposed to be admired for the sake of it, but have very much a liturgical function.
 As part of the liturgy, Icons are there to help us to draw closer to God.

-Icon writing comes from the Greek word eikonographos (the Slavonic is ikonopisanie), although the Icon writer was given the name zopgraphos by the Second Council of Niceae.
+Icon painting comes from the Greek word eikonographos (the Slavonic is ikonopisanie), although the Icon painter was given the name zopgraphos by the Second Council of Niceae.
 Zophraphos, often translated as ‘painter’, literally means a depicter of life or forms taken from life.

 Hence the Iconographer, through prayer and by using elements of Creation (wood, egg, rabbit skin, pigments), has for their ultimate goal the transcendence of Creation by drawing us ever closer to the Creator.

-The ancient and traditional process of writing (painting) an Icon is long and prayerful.
+The ancient and traditional process of painting (some prefer to refer to it as “writing”) an Icon is long and prayerful.

-I have already completed a number of commissions.
-If after seeing my work and bearing in mind that I am a novice in this art, you would like to commission an Icon, then I will be happy to discuss this with you.
+I have already completed a number of commissions (for private use or for Churches).
+If after seeing my work you would like to commission an Icon, I will be happy to discuss this with you.
 Costs and other arrangements are decided on a case-by-case basis.
 I can be contacted either by post or at firstname.lastname@example.org

 Brother Michäel OSB